2006-Scape/2006Scape/readme.md

 - `2006Redone_Client` and `2006Redone_Server` contain the compiled class code/outputs.

+To run the server, import the whole repository in IntelliJ.
+Make sure to add the dependencies in `2006Redone Server/libs", or it won't compile.

 ### ScriptFactory source

 ScriptFactory's source code can be found in my Parabot scripting repository [here](https://github.com/dginovker/Parabot)